Overview

 -

 MRI.
-This imaging test uses a magnetic field and radio waves to create detailed images of the brain, either 2D images or 3D images.
-The images can show if there's bleeding in the brain.
+This imaging test uses a magnetic field and radio waves to create detailed images of the brain.
+These images may be either 2D or 3D images and can show if there's bleeding in the brain.

 -